“Spelled” is American English, while “spelt” is British English both are correct depending on the style you use.

 Many English learners, writers, and even native speakers often search for “spelt or spelled” because both forms appear correct in books, articles, and online content.
 This creates confusion, especially when writing professionally or for exams.

-Is one British and the other American?
-Do they change meaning?
-Or can they be used interchangeably?
 The confusion exists because English spelling rules change by region.
 Choosing the wrong form can make your writing look inconsistent or less polished.

 Spelt or Spelled: Quick Answer